DavAug/chi/docs/source/index.rst

 --------------------

 Chi can be installed in two steps (one step if you are using Windows):
-1. installation of a c-library called sundials; and 2. installation of chi.
+1. installation of a c-library called sundials; and 2. installation of Chi.

 Step 1: Installation of sundials
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Chi uses the open source Python package Myokit_ to solve ordinary differential equations and compute their sensitivities efficiently.
 Myokit_ does this using a c-library called sundials.
-You can install sundials on your computer by entering the below commands in your terminal:
+You can install Sundials on your computer by entering the below commands in your terminal:

-- On Ubuntu, you can execute the below command to install sundials using ``apt-get``:
+- On Ubuntu, you can execute the below command to install Sundials using ``apt-get``:

 .. code-block:: bash

     apt-get install libsundials-dev

-- On MacOs, you can execute the below command to install sundials using ``brew``:
+- On MacOs, you can execute the below command to install Sundials using ``brew``:

 .. code-block:: bash

     brew install sundials

-- On Windows, sundials does not need to be installed manually.
-Chi will install sundials automatically.
+- On Windows, Sundials does not need to be installed manually.
+Chi will install Sundials automatically.

 Step 2: Installation of Chi
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^